truenas/documentation/content/SCALE/SCALE22.12.md

 * Improvements to the advanced scheduler used by many of the data protection tasks
 * Ability to manage websocket sessions
 * Improved validation in many areas including applications
-* New SSH service options when logging into an SSH session
+* New SSH service options when logging into an SSH session as admin
 * New and improved Dashboard for SCALE Enterprise HA and Enclosure management
 * Improvement to the Host Path Validation option for SCALE applications
 * Added support for external share paths
 * Added support for Windows 10/11 to address "Fail to Install" issues
+* Changes to the sudo options on the Add User and Add Groups screens, and add sudo to the Replication task wizard

 ## 22.12.1 Change Log